BadMomber/stefantruehl.github.io/_posts/2018-06-26-thesis-templatate-usage.md

 ## Step 2: Configure VS Code
 The thesis-template repository brings along a make file for pdf generation.
 Although I managed to run it from VS Code, I did not get SyncTex to work properly.

-When viewing a tex-file and the pdf-file side-by-side in VS Code, SyncTex allows you to jump to a specific place in the pdf by clicking in the tex file (and the other way around).
+When viewing a tex-file and a pdf-file side-by-side in VS Code, SyncTex allows you to jump to a specific place in the pdf by clicking in the tex file (and the other way around).
 This is a very handy feature, especially when dealing with long documents (such as a thesis).
 For further information on this, please review the [Visual Studio Code LaTeX Workshop Extension documentation](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).

 Due to these limitations, I recommend the standard LaTeX Workshop Extension's way of generating a document instead of the make file.
 In order to do that, first open VS Code and change the workspace configuration to the following.
 This is done the same way as I already described in my previous article.
 Thus, no further explanation should be necessary.
 ````json